BBB/ollie-relph-me/src/posts/using-jest.mock-is-the-opposite-of-tdd.md

 image: ''

 ---
 Using `jest.mock` is an after-thought.
 It is the opposite of a test-driven mentality.
-It says that the code is so untestable that you need to use a HACK based on a transformation to test your code.
+It says that the code is so untestable that you need to use a HACK based on a compile-time transformation to test your code.

 In a TypeScript based project, it is not type-safe, and does not alert you to incompatibilities in your test code.
 It is actively dangerous and helps cover up issues in your codebase.